LumirH/napalm-gaia/README.md

 Certain commands will require expert password. <br>
 This driver is experimental, check the docs what is possible at the moment.

+## news

+preparing release 0.1.0 including support for R80.40, VSX,<br>
+ Dynamic Clish and setups which use bash as default shell.

 ## Compatibility

 documented functions were successfully tested against: